Sunday, April 29, 2007

 just keep your mind open

-suck in the experience
+and suck in the experience

 and if it hurts